-- 3.1 The Vice President for Research and Economic Development will appoint members to staggered three-year terms to the Institutional Biosafety Committee (IBC). - 3.2 All members of the IBC will complete all appropriate training applicable to biosafety. - 3.3 The IBC shall meet the membership requirements articulated in the current version of the "NIH Guidelines for Research Involving Recombinant or Synthetic DNA Molecules." - 3.4 The IBC is responsible for the review and approval of all activities involving the use of biohazardous materials, assessing and setting containment levels for activities utilizing biohazardous materials, and for notifying faculty of the outcome of this review. - 3.5 The IBC will regularly review approved research, teaching, and other activities at intervals appropriate to the degree of risk, but no less frequently than once per year.
+- 3.1 The Vice President for Research, Economic Development, and Innovation will appoint members to staggered three-year terms to the Institutional Biosafety Committee (IBC). - 3.2 All members of the IBC will complete all appropriate training applicable to biosafety. - 3.3 The IBC shall meet the membership requirements articulated in the current version of the NIH Guidelines and register with the Office of Science Policy of the NIH, U.S. Department of Health and Human Services.